 Accept the edit of OMA-PCPS-TS-Document_Management-V1_0-20140929-D contained in the zip file of this CR

 Detailed Change Proposal

 See associated edit contained in zip file of this CR.
 Refer to explanation of the edits in comments H001 through H009 of OMA-COM-PCPS-2014-0301_INP_CONR_Input-Kodiak.

+R01 contains the edit from the Shanghai meeting.